-Lawful conversion of existing bedrooms in an existing dwelling to bed and breakfast rooms.
-In addition, exemptions and/or discounts will be afforded under prevailing direction of the Minister for Planning and Infrastructure.
-At the date of commencement of this Plan, these Ministerial exemptions and reductions included:

-- development undertaken by a 'social housing provider' for the purposes of 'seniors housing' as defined in State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004 is exempt; - development for the purposes of a school (as defined by the Education Act 1990) that is a project under the Building the Education Revolution (BER) program is exempt; and - development within a greenfield urban release area for the purpose of one or more dwellings or in the case of subdivision, the creation of one or more residential lots, is limited to \$30,000 for each dwelling or lot authorised by the development consent; and - development within an established urban area for the purpose of one or more dwellings or in the case of subdivision, the creation of one or more residential lots, is limited to \$20,000 for each dwelling or lot authorised by the development consent.

-Council does not apply discounts to the payment of development contributions unless otherwise stated in this Plan.
+- 2.8.1 In addition, exemptions and/or discounts will be afforded under prevailing direction of the Minister for Planning and Public Spaces.
+At the date of commencement of this Plan, these Ministerial exemptions and discounts included: - development undertaken by a 'social housing provider' for the purposes of 'seniors housing' as defined in State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004 is exempt; - development for the purposes of a school (as defined by the Education Act 1990) that is a project under the Building the Education Revolution (BER) program is exempt; and - development within a greenfield urban release area for the purpose of one or more dwellings or in the case of subdivision, the creation of one or more residential lots, is limited to \$30,000 for each dwelling or lot authorised by the development consent; and - development within an established urban area for the purpose of one or more dwellings or in the case of subdivision, the creation of one or more residential lots, is limited to \$20,000 for each dwelling or lot authorised by the development consent. - 2.8.2 Council will allow an 85% discount on the amount of development contributions which would otherwise be payable for dwelling(s), Boarding House(s) or Group Home(s), for only Affordable Rental Housing development approvals for the following types of development that fully meet the criteria detailed below in clause 2.8.2: - a) In-fill housing where the development site, whole or in part, is within 800 metres walking distance of land within Zone B2 Local Centre, Zone B3 Commercial Core or Zone B4 Mixed Use[#], or within a land use zone that is equivalent to any of those zones.; - b) Boarding Houses where the development site, whole or in part, is within 800 metres walking distance of land within Zone B2 Local Centre, Zone B3 Commercial Core or Zone B4 Mixed Use[#], or within a land use zone that is equivalent to any of those zones.; - c) Supportive accommodation (as that term is defined in the State Environmental Planning Policy (Affordable Rental Housing) 2009); - Residential flat buildings where the development site, whole or in part, is within 800 metres walking distance of land within Zone B2 Local Centre, Zone B3 Commercial Core or Zone B4 Mixed Use[#], or within a land use zone that is equivalent to either of those zones; and - e) Group Homes.